-We strongly recommend you also send your Local Area Coordinator a copy and ask them to acknowledge that they’ve received it.
+We strongly recommend you to always send your request in writing (either by email or post) and also send your Local Area Coordinator a copy and ask them to acknowledge that they’ve received it.
 As with all important paperwork, be sure to also keep a copy for your own records.

 Step 4.
 Talking to the NDIS

 While it might take the NDIS a while to get back to you about your request (sometimes even 2 to 3 months), if it’s been over 16 business days and you still haven’t heard back, contact them and ask about the status of your review.
 You can also ask your LAC about your request if you’d prefer.

 In some instances, the NDIS may need more information before they can assess your request.
 If that’s the case, you can request a face to face meeting to explain why you’re not happy with your current plan and why you’ve requested the change.
 Make sure you have any supporting documentation that might help your case with you during any follow up discussions.
 If you’re a little nervous or feel you’d benefit from having a friend or carer there, know that you’re also allowed to take somebody with you for support during the meeting,

 If your request has been approved, you should request a copy of your new plan and double check the correct changes have been made.
 If any changes have been made to your funding or the types of services covered, be sure to notify us and any service providers who are impacted by the change.

 - Your plan review is not guaranteed to have the outcome you want and in some instances it might leave you worse off, so preparation and preplanning is important.

 - Plan Management is not automatically included in your NDIS plan.
 If you don’t receive Plan Management but would like to, make sure you explicitly ask to for it in your NDIS Reviewable Decision Form.